-Please note that since I wrote this article Owt is relocating to the magnificent Corn Exchange.
+Please note that since I wrote this article Owt has relocated to the magnificent Corn Exchange.
 Another reason you should give it a try.
-Keep checking their website for the opening date.

 I have learned a lot since I began doing my restaurant reviews but the one thing which has struck me more than the rest is that, as a rule of thumb, the nicer the owners, the better the food.